weaviate/weaviate-io/developers/weaviate/starter-guides/generative.md

 We can transform this result set into new text using generative search with just a minor modification of the code.
 First, let's use a `grouped task` prompt to summarize this information.

-Run the below code snippet, and inspect the results:
+Run the following code snippet, and inspect the results:

 <Tabs groupId="languages">
 <TabItem value="py" label="Python">